KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: linux

-	You are free to use any code editor and/or compiler; this tutorial will use Visual Studio Code.
+	You can use any code editor and/or compiler with OpenXR; this tutorial will use Visual Studio Code as an example.
-	For the Linux OpenXR project, we'll use CMake alongside Visual Studio Code to build the project.
+	For the Linux OpenXR project, we'll use CMake alongside VS Code to build the project.
 	Create a directory where the code will go, we'll call this the *workspace* directory.
 Open Visual Studio Code and from the File menu, select "Open Folder..."

 	.. figure:: linux-vscode-open-folder.png